chinds1103xl/chinds1103MovieReviews.github.io/about.md

 ---
 layout: page
-title: About
+title: A breif amount of information me.
 permalink: /about/
 ---
-### Information about me.

 Hello, I am Charlie Hinds.
+I'm a film and gaming enthusiast.
 Here you can read up on my lessons at Dr Challoners Grammer School.
-I've been learning on IT for almost 2 year now and I've learnt a wide variety of useful tools in both life and using computers.
+I've been learning lots of stuff to do with computing and society for almost 2 years now and I've learnt a wide variety of useful tools in both life and using computers.

 ### Contact me